licky-licky/toji-no-miko-translations/docs/md/docs/Juujou_Hiyori_Episodes.md

 **Suu:** But, what should we do?
 Juujou-san, Shichinosato-san...
 **Kofuki:** I don't really have a choice, so I'll do this with you; at least till we get to the X on the map.
 **Hiyori:** Are we fine with not going after the other team's maps?
-**Kofuki:** Mihocchi was all, "Let's plunder-\!" but if the map you steal's no good, there's no point.
+**Kofuki:** Mihocchi was all, "Let's plunder-\!\" but if the map you steal's no good, there's no point.
 **Suu:** ...I think that's fine\!
 It's important to clear the game fast too\!
 **Hiyori:** There is a time limit; they were saying it goes until the cannons fire 3 times.
 **Suu:** It should be just about thirty minutes.